enyojs/ares-project/CONTRIBUTE.md

 ### Section "inspector"

-It allows to define per kind and per event or property. _This section is required_
+It allows to define per kind and per event or property. _This section is optional_

 The filter level which could be one of:
 * "useful": the property/event will appear when the "FREQUENT" tab is selected in the inspector